pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 # The `inline` directive

-In C++, the `inline` keyword can be applied to functions (functions that are not members of any class) to suggest that the function should be inlined by the compiler.
+In C++, the `inline` keyword can be applied to free functions (functions that are not members of any class) to suggest that the function should be inlined by the compiler.
 This means that the compiler replaces function calls with the actual function code at the call site, potentially leading to better performance, especially for small, frequently used functions.

 ```cpp
 #include <iostream>